*CURRENT MAKE TIMES please click here | Free US insured shipping

 5) Do you work with ashes for custom memorial pieces?

-Yes, I can work with ashes and work with you to create the best setting to securely hold them in your piece.
+Yes, I can work with ashes and work with you to create the best setting to securely encase them in your piece.

 I do recommend waiting at least 3 months after your loss to explore working on a special piece as it can be an emotional experience for many.
+Please take time to grieve and know that there is no rush in creating the memorial piece...we'll be here for you when you are ready.
 Grief is a very individual process and should not be rushed.
 I’ll be here to help you create something special when you feel truly ready.
+I am grief informed, having experienced profound personal loss in my life.
+I will remain sensitive and communicative with you about the handling of your loved one's ashes and in the creation of your memorial piece.

 —-